 - This is another example of informational type, related to improved managerial control of the business in the IT portfolio.

 The new system better supports the ordering process itself.
 The system reminds waiters of specials and appropriate side orders for different menu choices, etc. Previously, waiters would often forget to suggest specials, forget to mention appropriate side orders for different menu choices, or were unsure if a popular special menu item would still be available (eg during peak hours).
 As a result Pic Nic Pak cafe lost revenue.
 With the new ordering system such reminders are incorporated.

 The owner noted that the richer data produced by the system has enabled her to plan better.
 Having such fine-grained data available has enabled better menu design (as she can keep track of more popular menu items).
 This translates into more precision when ordering supplies.
 The new system has taken some of the guesswork out of ordering quantities of raw goods needed for different dishes.

 - This example of informating belongs to the informational section in the IT portfolio.

-Mark on the investment form where the business value returns are occurring and indicate which of the four different elements of the IT Portfolio the return is associated with.
-Photograph your ideas and post them on the Padlet wall.
+Mark on the PDF where the business value returns are identified and indicate which of the four different elements of the IT Portfolio it is associated with.
+Share your findings in the comments section.

 © Deakin University